jillesvangurp/rankquest-studio/README.md

 - Use the search tool to create some test cases.
 Enter your search and click the "Add Testcase" button to convert the results in a testcase.
 Tweak, tag, and edit them in the test cases screen.
 - Run and explore metrics for your test cases from the metrics screen.
 - Export your configuration and testcases and use them on the command line using [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli).
+- Use any of the built in search plugins, or add your own javascript function in the UI.

 ## Search Relevance Metrics